-HBM's calibration laboratory at Darmstadt has become the first and only - member of th German calibration service (DKD) to provide DKD torque calibrations in compliance with the latest VDI guideline 2646.
+HBM’s calibration laboratory at Darmstadt was the first DAkks (National Accreditation Body for the Federal Republic of Germany) accredited laboratory to provide DAkkS torque calibrations in compliance with the latest VDI guideline 2646.
 Although, the work involved is more demanding, HBM is offering VDI 2646 calibration at the same price as a working standard calibration.

-In common with all DKD calibrations, the measurement uncertainty of the calibrated torque transducer is detrmined and specified in addition to the calibraton results.
+In common with all DAkkS calibrations, the measurement uncertainty of the calibrated torque transducer is determined and specified in addition to the calibration results.

-HBM's VDI 2646 calibration is available for all current HBM torque transducers up to 25 kN·m and includes a OK/NOK evluation to show whether the calibrated transducer meets relevant product specifications.
+HBM’s VDI 2646 calibration is available for all current HBM torque transducers up to 25 kN•m and includes an OK/NOK evaluation to show whether the calibrated transducer meets relevant product specifications.